Foraged

 Once you know how to ID chanterelles, it’s time to harvest them.
 Our rule #11 of foraging: harvest sustainably.
 With that rule in mind, here are five chanterelle harvesting tips:

-Our recommendation: pull the mushrooms, but cut and remove the dirt-covered bases BEFORE you put them in your harvest basked in order to reduce the amount of time you have to clean your mushrooms when you get home.
+In other words, it makes very little difference to the health of the organism whether you pull or cut the fruiting bodies during harvesting.
+Our recommendation?
+Pull chanterelle mushrooms from the ground when harvesting, but cut and remove the dirt-covered bases BEFORE you put them in your harvest basked in order to reduce the amount of time you have to clean your mushrooms when you get home.

-5. Only harvest what you’ll reasonably use immediately or have time/ability to prep for long-term storage.
+Only harvest what you’ll reasonably use immediately or have time/ability to prep for long-term storage.
 There’s no reason to harvest mushrooms only to let them rot in your fridge.

 A gorgeous pile of gourmet summer mushrooms from the forest, including different types of chanterelle mushrooms.